mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/precious/index.md

 ```

 The `load` function is used for deserialization.
 Interestingly, it deserializes
-the `dependencies.yml` located in the current directory, so we can specify a
+the `dependencies.yml` located in the current directory, so we can create our
-custom YAML file.
+own YAML file.

-The `load` function is interesting here, since it's used for deserialization.
-By
-modifying the deserialized file, we should be able to execute arbitrary
+This means that by crafting a custom YAML file, we could execute arbitrary
 commands!
-And since we can execute this script as `root`, we will get `root`'s
+And since we can execute this script as `root`, we would get `root`'s
 privileges.

 ## Privilege escalation (Ruby deserialization)